 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies

 Enrollment and Graduation Data

-Figure 1: Total undergraduate enrollment in Mechanical Engineering program from 2013 to 2017.
+Figure 1: Total undergraduate enrollment in the Mechanical Engineering program from 2018 to 2022.